llnl/axom/src/examples/shaping_tutorial/lesson_02/README.md

 ```bash
 > ./mesh_metadata_sidre --min_x 0.0 --min_y 0.0 --max_x 1.0 --max_y 1.5 --res_x 15 --res_y 25
 ```
-This can be tedious and error prone!
+This can be tedious and error prone, especially as we add more input parameters!

 In this lesson, we'd like to extend this by providing our input parameters in a convenient format, and we'd also like to define constraints on the input that can be validated when loading the file.

-E.g. we'd like our input to look more like this YAML snippet:
+That is, we'd like our input to look more like this YAML snippet:

 ```yaml
 mesh: